cseanburns/semantic_web_development/src/4c-implementing-json-ld-with-schema-org.md

-# Implementing JSON-LD With Schema.org
+# Implementing JSON-LD with Schema.org